SolaceLabs/pubsubplus-cf-dev/README.md

 Any instructions given for Linux will work on Mac and the WSL.

-This guide will provide different steps for deploying on Windows than Linux ( Mac ).
+This guide will provide different steps for deploying on Windows than on Linux or Mac.

 <a name="hardware-requirements"></a>
 # Hardware Requirements